kimhwanhoon/my-dictionary/README.md

 3. Create tables for the database.

 - Let's make the card clickable so after clicking the definition and examples can be revealed.
+- If url is signin or signup, let's hide header and footer.

 ## Types